Home

 “Have you ever watched

-your cat grooming itself?”
+your kitty grooming itself?"

-From the day they are born, their moms starts grooming them and showing them how to do the job themselves.
 For the most part, cats can take care of this part of their lives, but every now and then they could use a little extra help from their human companions (especially longhaired and semi-longhaired cats).

 Your Cat's Natural Cat Grooming Tools

 Your cat or kitten has all the tools he or she needs to take care of his or her grooming needs.
-Your cat's main grooming tools are:
+Your cat's main tools are:

 • her tongue,